Privacy and cookies policy

 - We may process your website account data ("account data").
-The account data may be processed for the purposes of operating our websites, providing our services, ensuring the security of our websites and services, maintaining back-ups of our databases and communicating with you.
+The account data may be processed for the purposes of operating our websites, providing our services, ensuring the security of our websites and services, maintaining back-ups of our databases and communicating with you (including requesting feedback regarding our services).
 The legal basis for this processing is our legitimate interests, namely the proper administration of our websites and business.

 - We may process your personal data incorporated into Docular documents or that you provide to us in the course of the use of our services ("service data").
 The service data may be processed for the purposes of providing our services, ensuring the security of our websites and services, maintaining back-ups of our databases and communicating with you.
 The legal basis for this processing is our legitimate interests, namely the proper administration of our websites and business.